enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

 expand or collapse directory structures, and click an icon to select a file.

 You can specify a list of filters to apply to the file names displayed, using the *filter* keyword parameter of the factory function.
-In Figure 31, the "Custom with Filter" editor uses a *filter* value of ``['*.py']`` to display only Python source files.
+For example, you could use a *filter* value of ``['*.py']`` to display only Python source files.
 You can also specify this parameter for the simple style, and it will be used in the file selection dialog box or pop-up file system browser panel.
 Alternatively, you can specify *filter_name*, whose value is an extended trait name of a trait attribute that contains the list of filters.

 The *reload_name* parameter is an extended trait name of a trait attribute that